Why Global Enterprises Choose PayFacLite® for Cross-Border...

 Payment regulations continue evolving rapidly.
 Successful infrastructure adapts to:

-Open banking and PSD2 compliance requirements
+- Open banking and PSD2 compliance requirements

-Central bank digital currency (CBDC) integration
+- Central bank digital currency (CBDC) integration

-Enhanced consumer protection standards
+- Enhanced consumer protection standards

-Cross-border regulatory harmonization initiatives
+- Cross-border regulatory harmonisation initiatives

 Technology Advancement